MobileSheets

 · Add to Setlist – Allows you to quickly add the song to any of the setlists in your library.

 · Delete Song – Removes the song from your library entirely.
 You can also select the checkbox to remove the image files completely off your tablet.
-Do not do this if multiple songs reference the same files!
+Do not do this if multiple songs reference the same files, as one of the songs will fail to load properly if you do.
+This will be addressed in an update soon.

 If you press and hold your finger on a setlist on the library screen, the following options are displayed: